 Is that the retirement experience you’re hoping for?

 Retirement Planning at a Younger Age

 Let’s get to some more specific questions related to retirement.

 With high enough income and net worth, you may feel like retiring earlier so you can enjoy more of your life.
 And plenty have achieved this, retiring in their 40s or even 30s in some cases.
 But even retiring at age 50 requires some extra-smart financial planning.

 Consider that if you lived to 90, you would be retired for 40 years.
 That’s more years of your adult life than you worked.
-Can you sustain your income in retirement for 40 years?
+Can you sustain your income in your retirement age for 40 years?
 Even for someone with over $10 million in savings, that is far from an easy task.

 For anyone planning retirement, we created this 29-point retirement checklist.
 It walks you through four areas:

 • What you have